Quest

 Talk to something.

-For some women, journaling lands.
-For others, the better move is something more conversational, because the loneliness piece is doing as much of the damage as the thought itself.
-Talking it through, even to a journal, a voice memo, an AI companion, or a 24/7 line, often interrupts the spiral faster than lying alone with it.
+For some moms, journaling lands.
+For others, the better move is something more conversational, because the having-no-one-awake-to-hear-it piece is doing as much of the damage as the thought itself.
+Talking it through, even to a journal, a voice memo, a companion, or a 24/7 line, often interrupts the spiral faster than carrying it by yourself.

 Have a 3am protocol you can run on autopilot.